ISISComputingGroup/lewis-ess/docs/developer_guide/framework_details.rst

 ------------

-A :class:`~lewis.core.statemachine.StateMachine` class designed for a cycle-based approach is provided to allow modeling complex device behaviour in an event-driven fashion.
+A :class:`~lewis.core.statemachine.StateMachine` class designed for a cycle-driven approach is provided to allow modeling complex device behaviour in an event-driven fashion.

 A device may initialize a statemachine on construction, telling it what